 Questions about various home remedies and ways to prevent COVID-19 have been circulating on social media and in the news since the onset of the coronavirus pandemic; theories such as gargling hot saltwater, drinking mass quantities of water and taking various vitamins or antibiotics represent a few.

 “Be careful what you read on social media, there is all sorts of inaccurate information out there,” said Lynch.
 “The best thing people can do is maintain their general health, eat a healthy diet and get exercise when they can.
-Practice social distancing, use good hand hygiene and stay home as you would any other time you feel sick.”
+Practice social distancing, use good hand hygiene and stay home unless you need to go out for essential activities.”